technomancy/atreus-firmware/readme.md

 uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.
 But the `jsonlayout` makefile target automates this.
+Alternatively there is a script `atreus-layout-to-svg.sh` that will compile the json into HTML document with embedded SVG layouts.
+The `jsonlayout` makefile target also automates this.

 ## Layouts in C